 Short Sale Vs. Foreclosure: Which Is Better For Buyers?

-A short sale transaction occurs when mortgage lenders allow the borrower to sell the house for less than the amount owed on the mortgage.
-This helps the home seller by allowing them to avoid foreclosure.
-Short sales are less damaging to a credit report than a foreclosure.
+A short sale occurs when a mortgage lender allows the homeowner to sell the house for less than the amount they still owe on the mortgage.
+This helps the home seller by allowing them to avoid foreclosure, which is typically more damaging to a credit report than a short sale.

-A foreclosure is when a home is seized and put up for sale by the investor or bank.
-Every mortgage contract has a lien on the property that allows the bank to control the property if the homeowner stops making mortgage payments.
+A foreclosure is when a home is seized and put up for sale by the mortgage lender or bank.
+Every mortgage contract has a lien on the property that allows the lender or bank to control the property if the homeowner stops making mortgage payments.